Skip to content

 • Minimum 10 hours of instruction per week

 Another option is to change the beneficiary of the RESP to a sibling or another child.
-You may also choose to withdraw your funds as a Non-educational Contribution Payments and Accumulated Income Payment.
-For more details on those payment types, check out Withdrawing from your RESP.
+You may also choose to withdraw your funds as Non-educational Contribution Payments and Accumulated Income Payments.
+Further, you may want to consider moving your RESP withdrawals to your registered retirement savings plan (RRSP) if you have RRSP contribution room for the year.
+Doing so can lower your income tax and provide more of a tax deduction for you for the current year.

 How long can my RESP remain open?